aerobounce/defaults.sh/README.md

             Both of the following commands are valid:
                 $ ds -d com.apple.dock
                 $ ds -d ~/Library/Preferences/com.apple.dock.plist

+    (-c | currentHost)
+            Same as (-d | domain), except operation will be restricted to the host the user is currently logged in on.

     (-s | save)
             Exports all the defaults to ~/Desktop as executable .sh files.